 Parting thought: What unmet needs can you serve?

 Angela Donnelly, the founder of consultancy Corethentic, shares her thoughts on leadership and its pivotal role in establishing and fostering culture.
 “It’s really about the why of the organization and getting employees to understand and buy into that.
 When leaders can do that, they can unlock meaning and purpose for their employees and the work they do.”

 Best advice: Leaders should be the talent magnet of the business.
 Traditionally, leaders see employees as a means to get the job done.
 But leaders need to see the job as an opportunity to develop exceptional talent.
 That shift in mindset, from getting something from their employees to giving something, creates great leadership.

 “We want to close the gap between the brand promise and the customer experience.
 The employee gets to close that gap.”

 Parting thought: How can you unlock meaning and purpose for your employees in what they do?

 Ujwal sees the restrictions that COVID-19 has placed on consumers as being permanent in many ways.
 But some of these changes can open doors to incredible new opportunities.
-Ujwal believes that the pandemic has made people take a step back and consider how they’re choosing to live their lives.
+Ujwal believes that the pandemic has made people take a step back and consider how they choose to live their lives.

 Best advice: Listen and really understand what the customer is saying and how things are changing.
 By understanding where we’re different, we can focus on the things that matter most.